Shaqerman/mobile-robotics-training/Day_01/02_cpp_syntax.md

 * All statements end in a ;
 * Syntax is [type] [name];
 * Alternately [type] [name] = [value];

+<!SLIDE incremental>
+# About const
+* Makes a variable unable to be changed
+* Great for constants

 <!SLIDE bullets small incremental>
 # Functions